ksafranski/twitter-stream-aggregator/README.md

 This will run dependency installation and stand up the service for access at `http://localhost:8080`.

+## ElasticSearch & Kibana

+The system spins up [ElasticSearch & Kibana](https://www.elastic.co/) for storing (via the stream) and visualizing data.
+On start (`binci up` or `binci dev`) the system will wait for the connection then startup the stream.

+To access Kibana, navigate to `http://localhost:5601`.
+The system automatically sets up Kibana to use the `twitter` index by default.

 ## Development

 To install all dependencies for the project, run `binci install`.
 This will install all production and development dependencies.